 I am biased.
 You are biased.
 All humans are biased.
 Not buying it yet?
-Consider the research of Daniel Kahneman, a psychologist who was awarded the Nobel Prize for his groundbreaking work applying psychological insights to economics.
-In his research, Kahneman demonstrated one simple truth: the vast majority of human decisions are based on biases, beliefs, and intuition, not facts or logic.
+Consider the research of Daniel Kahneman, a psychologist awarded the Nobel Prize for his groundbreaking work applying psychological insights to economics.
+In his research, Kahneman demonstrated one simple truth: most human decisions are based on biases, beliefs, and intuition, not facts or logic.

 So, what can your and your organization do to ensure that performance review processes are as bias-free as possible?
 Incorporate bias blockers into each step of the process.
-Once you’re aware that these biases exist, you can use various strategies (and a good dose of self-awareness) to minimize their effects.
+Once you know these biases exist, you can use various strategies (and a good dose of self-awareness) to minimize their effects.

 1. Recency bias

-We also call this the “what have you done for me lately?” bias.
-If someone recently rocked a presentation or flubbed a deal, that recent performance is going to loom larger in a manager’s mind.
+We also call this the “What have you done for me lately?” bias.
+If someone recently rocked a presentation or flubbed a deal, that recent performance will loom larger in a manager’s mind.
 Why?
 Because it’s easier to remember things that happened recently.

-Example of recency bias.
 Imagine there is an employee named Jamie.
-At the beginning of the year, she landed a huge deal for the company and received a ton of recognition as a result.
+At the beginning of the year, she landed a huge deal for the company and received much recognition.
 But in the last two months, her performance has slipped.
 Unfortunately, Jamie’s manager focused only on the recent events of the past few months during Jamie’s performance review and didn’t acknowledge Jamie’s incredibly valuable contributions from earlier in the year.

-Prevention strategy.
-To limit the impact of recency bias on your performance data, develop a habit of collecting feedback on employees at different points in time throughout the year.
+To limit the impact of recency bias on your performance data, develop a habit of collecting employee feedback at different points throughout the year.
 Did someone just complete a 3-month project?
 Great, send their peers a request for feedback so you can get some data on how well they did.
 Did someone just complete internal training?
 Awesome, request feedback from the instructor about their participation.
 This way, you have more frequent data points from throughout the entire time period at the end of the year.

 2. Primacy bias